Hamiltonian and Noether charges in first order gravity: Introduction

 Thus, the most general first order action for gravity has the form,

-It is noteworthy to emphasize that in the standard textbook treatment of Hamiltonian systems one usually considers compact spaces without boundary, so there is no need to worry about the boundary terms that come from the integration by parts in the variational principle.
+It is noteworthy to emphasize that in the standard treatment of Hamiltonian systems one usually considers compact spaces without boundary, so there is no need to worry about the boundary terms that come from the integration by parts in the variational principle.
 But if one is interested in spacetimes with boundaries we can no longer neglect these boundary terms and it is mandatory to analyze them carefully.
-In order to properly study this action in the whole space-time with boundaries, we need the action principle to be well posed, i.e. we want the action to be {\em differentiable and finite} under the appropriate boundary conditions, and under the most general variations compatible with the boundary conditions.
+In order to properly study this action in the whole spacetime with boundaries, we need the action principle to be well posed, i.e. we want the action to be {\em differentiable and finite} under the appropriate boundary conditions, and under the most general variations compatible with the boundary conditions.

-It has been shown that under appropriate boundary conditions\footnote{See e.g. \cite{aes}, \cite{afk}, \cite{apv} and references therein for the asymptotically flat, isolated horizons and asymptotically AdS spacetimes respectively }, the Palatini action plus a boundary term provides a well posed action principle, that is, it is differentiable and finite.
-Furthermore, in \cite{cwe} the analysis for asymptotically flat boundary conditions was extended to include the Holst term.
+It has been shown that under appropriate boundary conditions, the Palatini action plus a boundary term provides a well posed action principle, that is, it is differentiable and finite.\footnote{See e.g. \cite{aes}, \cite{afk}, \cite{apv} and references therein for the asymptotically flat, isolated horizons and asymptotically AdS spacetimes respectively. } Furthermore, in \cite{cwe} the analysis for asymptotically flat boundary conditions was extended to include the Holst term.
 Here we will refer to this well posed Holst action as the generalized Holst action (GHA).

-In order to explore some properties of the theories defined by an action principle, the covariant Hamiltonian formalism seems to be particularly appropriate (See, e.g. \cite{abr}, \cite{witten} and \cite{wald-lee}).
+In order to explore some properties of the theories defined by an action principle, the covariant Hamiltonian formalism seems to be particularly appropriate (see, e.g. \cite{abr}, \cite{witten} and \cite{wald-lee}).
 In this formalism, one can introduce the standard Hamiltonian structures such as a phase space, symplectic structure, canonical transformations etc, without the need of a $3+1$ decomposition of the theory.
 All the relevant objects are {\it covariant}.
-The most attractive feature of this formalism is that one can find all these structures in a unique fashion given the action principle.
+The most attractive feature of this formalism is that one can find all these structures in a direct fashion given the action principle.
 Furthermore one can, in a `canonical' way, find conserved quantities.
-On the one hand one can derive Hamiltonian generators of canonical transformations and, on the other hand, Noetherian conserved quantities associated to symmetries.
+On the one hand one can derive Hamiltonian generators of canonical transformations and, on the other hand, Noetherian conserved quantities associated to symmetries, as e.g. in \cite{iw}.
 One important and interesting issue is to understand the precise relation between these two sets of quantities.